 This year marks a major milestone for the Four Corners Passion Play in Farmington.
 For the first time, a Spanish version of the play will be performed at the Civic Center.

 Peña and her husband Michael are part of the team that helped develop the Spanish language production.
-She has been a fan of the Passion play since it first began thirteen years ago, but always wanted to see a version in Spanish.

 "It was never really our intention to be involved, we just hoped it would be in Spanish," Peña said.
 "One day, we ran into Stan and he asked us if we spoke Spanish and if we could interpret and translate."

 The Peñas traveled with Burgett to Honduras to develop the Spanish production.
 The first performances of the play last November brought out large crowds of Hondurans to see "He's Alive," according to Burgett.